ElectrifyPro/calcbot-docs/reference/glossary.md

 CalcBot supports radix inputs from base 2 to 64.
 See the calculate [reference](calculate.md#an) to see how to use them.

+## Symbol

+A symbol is essentially a fancy name for **variable**.
+Symbol names in CalcBot can only consist of letters and underscores.
+The word is occasionally used in place of the other and vice versa.

 ## Truthiness

 Truthiness refers to whether or not a value should be considered **true** or **false**.
 In CalcBot, all values are automatically considered **true**, except for zero \(and any vector whose components are zero\), which is considered **false**.